ptlthg/CardinalAlign/README.md

 # CardinalAlign

-A super basic Minecraft mod for 1.8.9 that adds a keybind that snaps the player to the nearest 90 degress axis when within 0.2 of it already.
+A super basic **singleplayer** Minecraft mod for 1.8.9 that adds a keybind that snaps the player to the nearest 90 degress axis when within 0.2 of it already.
+This was made while testing farm designs for (Hypixel SkyBlock) in creative mode on singleplayer worlds, not for use in servers.

 # Use at your own risk

 This mod may be considered cheating by any Minecraft server, I am not nor will ever be responsible for any punishment you may befall.
-I don't even use this myself after I tested it.
+While it will function in a server, it makes no attempt at hiding the snap rotation and you may get banned.